tensorflow/tensorflow/g3doc/Rationale.md

 to think of these types as existing within the namespace of the dialect.
 If a dialect wishes to assign a canonical name to a type, it can be done via [type aliases](LangRef.md#type-aliases).

+### Assembly forms

+MLIR decides to support both generic and custom assembly forms under the following considerations:

+MLIR is an open system; it is designed to support modular and pluggable dialects.
+Depending on whether there exists a corresponding dialect and whether the dialect is plugged in, operations may or may not be registered into MLIR system.
+Yet we still need a way to investigate these operations.
+So the generic assembly form is mandated by this aspect of MLIR system.
+It provides a default textual form for operations.

+On the other hand, an assembly form is for assisting developers to investigate the IR.
+The generic form serves as a safe fallback but it can be too verbose for certain ops.
+Therefore, MLIR gives each dialect the choice to define a custom assembly form for each operation according to the operation's semantics and specific needs.
+The custom assembly form can de-duplicate information from the operation to derive a more concise form, thus better facilitating the comprehension of the IR.

 ## Examples {#examples}